 Leesa’s foam mattress is a bed-in-a-box model that can be used with nearly every foundation.
 It ships to the USA, Canada, UK, and Germany.

 Its iconic striped cover is a thick polyester blend and can be zipped off for spot cleaning.
 The mattress is 10 inches thick with 3 levels.

-- The top layer is 2 inches of latex-like Avena® foam with a convoluted bottom and pincore holes.
-It cools and promotes airflow.
+- The top layer is 2 inches of foam with pincore holes to help cool your body and promote airflow.

-- The second layer has 2-inch memory foam that contours and relieves pressure.
+- The second layer has 4-inch memory foam that contours and relieves pressure.

 - The base layer has 6-inch supportive poly foam.
 Its density delivers durability and shape to the product.

 Nectar is a 6.5 on our 10-point firmness scale (where 10 is the most firm) and Leesa is a 5.5.
 As medium to medium-firm mattresses, most individuals like their feel.

 Each bed’s comfort layers feel soft when interacting with them and each does a great job of catering to back sleepers, people who prefer to sleep on their stomach, and side sleepers.
 However, Nectar is particularly great for side sleepers who need additional pressure relief in their and hips and shoulders because of its expanded memory layers.